Verizon raises salaries of CEO, others

-McAdam's total compensation for 2012 was $14 million, with a base salary of $1.4 million, according to a regulatory filing in March.
+McAdam's total compensation for 2012 was $14 million (8 million pounds), with a base salary of $1.4 million, according to a regulatory filing in March.

 The company also approved salary raises for Chief Financial Officer Francis Shammo and Verizon Wireless head Daniel Mead on Tuesday.